Iano-theDev/dev-ops/web_infr_design/README.md

 * They are long and are made up of astronomical number of unique addresses.
 * Due to their complexity, there won't be a shortage of supply for a long time.
 * The development of this new address type is what brought forth a new record type to support it hence the AAAA-records(quad-A records).

+### CNAME record
+CNAME is an abbriviation for Canonical Name records.
+They are also Known as alias records.
+CNAME recods point a hostname to another hostname or FQDN (Fully qualified Domain Name).

+* These records are typically used to point multiple hosts to a single location, without having to specifically assign an A record to each hostname. e.g: If you moved your blog from `blog.example.com` to `news.example.com` you would use a CNAME record.

+* The can also be used to point a hostname to another domanin or external hostname.

+When a namserver looks up a name and finds a CNAME record, it replaces the name with the canonical name i.e the target of the CNAME, and looks up the new name.

+##### Limitations of the CNAME record:
+* Only use a CNAME if there are no other records for that hostname.
+* CNAME records cannot be used for a root record.

 # Monitoring